Now in Communities Across the Country,

-Complete Streets works to ensure that when a roadway is constructed or repaired in the City of Buffalo, equal consideration is given to commuters of all kinds – including bicyclists, pedestrians, public transportation users, children, people pushing baby strollers and the disabled.
+GObike Buffalo is a strong advocate of Complete Streets, a nationwide effort to ensure that when a roadway is constructed or repaired in the City of Buffalo, equal consideration is given to commuters of all kinds – including bicyclists, pedestrians, public transportation users, children, people pushing baby strollers and the disabled.

 The streets of our city are an important part of the livability of our neighborhoods.
 They ought to be for everyone, whether young or old, motorist or bicyclist, walker or wheelchair user, bus rider or shopkeeper.
 But too many of our streets are designed only for speeding cars, or worse, creeping traffic jams.

 States, cities and towns are asking their planners and engineers to build road networks that are safer, more livable, and welcoming to everyone.